postmodernist1848/Cants/README.md

 Tap on the top of the screen in the center to move forward or on the bottom to move backwards

-When inside the anthill, tap on it to upgrade granted that you have enough leaves.
+When inside the anthill, tap on it to upgrade, granted that you have enough leaves

 ------------------------------------------------------------------------------------------
 ## Map Editor